chrisb86/dynnsd.sh/README.md

 ## The logfile of the virtual server that should be monitored
 LOG="/usr/local/www/update.example.com/logs/nginx.access.log"

-## The zone file that you want to update
+## The zone files that you want to update
 ZONEFILE="/usr/local/etc/nsd/zones/dyn/dyn.example.com"
+MAIN_ZONEFILE="/usr/local/nsd/zones/example.com.zone"

 ```

 ## The cron jobs